codefixxx/Learning-Playground/README.md

 # Learning-Playground
-This is the folder where I keep the small things as I go through the web dev
+This is the folder where I keep the small things I learn as I go through the web dev